Open Sets of Exponentially Mixing Anosov Flows: Introduction Results

-Tsujii~\cite{Tsujii16} has recently demonstrated the existence of an open and dense subset of volume-preserving three-dimensional Anosov flows which mix exponentially.\footnote{Interestingly the set Tsujii constructs doesn't contain the flows which preserve a $\cC^2$ contact form.} In this present text we demonstrate that in higher dimensions this question can, to some extent, be answered rather more easily by combining essentially known ideas.
-A major part of the present text will be devoted to showing that typical $\cC^{1\plus}$ uniformly expanding suspension semiflows mix exponentially.\footnote{For any $k\in \bN$, the notation $\cC^{k\plus}$ means $\cC^{k+\alpha}$ for some $\alpha\in (0,1]$.} This is also a new result and of independent interest.
+Major progress on exponential mixing for flows was made recently by Tsujii~\cite{Tsujii16} who demonstrated the existence of a \(\cC^{3}\)-open and \(\cC^{r}\)-dense subset of volume-preserving three-dimensional Anosov flows which mix exponentially.
+Interestingly the set Tsujii constructs doesn't contain the flows which have \(\cC^1\) stable and unstable bundles (and consequently doesn't contain the flows which preserve a $\cC^2$ contact form).
+In some sense the new ideas introduced in his work are the main recent advance towards settling the Bowen-Ruelle conjecture.
+One of the consequences of this present text is to demonstrate that in certain higher dimensional settings the result analogous to Tsujii's can, to some extent, be proved rather more easily.